GaussianBlock: Building Part-Aware Compositional and Editable 3D Scene by Primitives and Gaussians: Method

-\textbf{Fusion.} In addition to splitting, we enable dynamic superquadric fusing to enhance the compactness.
+\textbf{Fusion.} In addition to splitting, we enable dynamic superquadric fusion to enhance the compactness.
 Assuming that superquadric $\theta_e$ and $\theta_g$ share the same semantic information, it is supposed that they should be fused together.
 Particularly, when only one cluster appears in the attention map union $\mathcal{A}_e \cup \mathcal{A}_g$ across all camera views, a new $\theta_{K+1}$ will be initialized to represent the fused one.

 Similar to the splitting process, $r_{K+1}$, $t_{K+1}$, $\epsilon_{K+1}$, $\alpha_{K+1}$, and $s_{K+1}$ are determined as the mean corresponding values of $\theta_e$ and $\theta_g$.
-Since the initial fused outcomes are quite coarse, this leads to a sudden increase in reconstruction error and associated gradients, which heightens the instability of the optimization and impact convergence.
-Therefore, before proceeding with global optimization, we temporarily freeze the gradients of $\Theta_K$ and independently optimize $\theta_{K+1}$ for $\xi$ steps to achieve a more precise fused geometry.
+Since the initial fused outcomes are quite coarse, this leads to a sudden increase in reconstruction error and associated gradients, which heightens the instability of the optimization and impacts convergence.
+Considering this, before proceeding with global optimization, we temporarily freeze the gradients of $\Theta_K$ and independently optimize $\theta_{K+1}$ for $\xi$ steps to achieve a more precise fused geometry.
 Likewise, $\alpha_e$ and $\alpha_g$ are ultimately set to zero.